If you’re looking for an honest SuperPayMe review, it can be hard to find.

-If you want to go down the taking surveys route, probably the best site to make money with surveys I've come across so far is Swagbucks.
+If you want to go down the taking surveys route, probably the best site I've come across so far is Swagbucks.
 But whether it's SuperPayMe or Swagbucks, they pay you next to nothing and I really don't think it's worth your time.

 By all means you can go to SuperPay.Me and try it out but I think you'll soon see it's a huge waste of time and effort.

 As I mentioned earlier, there's a much better way to earn money online than by filling out silly surveys for $0.10.
 You can do it by turning any passion or interest you have and turning into a successful and profitable online business.

 If this is something you'd be interested in, click here to create your free Wealthy Affiliate starter account and start working your way through the training courses.